queue-miscreant/chatango-client/README.md

 you'll have to do the following in a custom file
 ```
 from lib import client.linkopen
-client.linkopen.IMG_PATH = "animate"
+client.linkopen.IMG_ARGS = ["animate",...]
 ```
-And similarly for replacing mpv.
+Where ... represents the more command line arguments.
+Similarly can be done to replace mpv (using `MPV_ARGS`).

 Windows (Cygwin):
 -----------------
-If you have python installed in cygwin, then drawing and sending messages work fine in MinTTY, the cygwin default terminal emulator.
+The Python installation under cygwin works mostly fine for input and drawing within MinTTY, the cygwin default terminal emulator.
 The following terminals are NOT supported or have restricted features:
-* Console2 (256 color mode)
+* Console2	 (Partially; 256 color mode works incorrectly)
-* cmd.exe (Doesn't support ANSI escapes)
+* cmd.exe	 (Unsupported; lacks ANSI escapes)
-* Powershell (Same as cmd.exe)
+* Powershell (Unsupported; see cmd.exe)

 Testing limited:
 * PuTTY

-Links in browser WILL NOT open correctly by default.
-There are two solutions:
+Links in browser may not open correctly by default.
+The program defaults to using `cygstart`, which uses the Windows default for paths beginning with "http(s)://" If this is not the case, then you must do one of two things:
-* adding the browser to the Windows PATH environment variable, or
+* add the browser's directory to the Windows PATH environment variable, or
-* specifying a BROWSER environment variable (as in `BROWSER=chrome chatango.py`) The latter implies that there is a link to the executable in /usr/bin in cygwin.
+* specify a BROWSER environment variable (as in `BROWSER=chrome chatango.py`) The latter implies that there is a link to the executable in `/usr/bin` in cygwin.
-This can be created with `ln -s /cygdrive/c/Program\ Files/.../[browser executable].exe /usr/bin`
+This can be created with

-To preserve the value of BROWSER, write a line in ~/.bashrc like `BROWSER=chrome` If python detects cygwin (that is, if `sys.platform` is `cygwin`), then linkopen.py assumes Firefox and Chrome if BROWSER is null.
+`ln -s /cygdrive/c/Program\ Files/.../[browser executable].exe /usr/bin`

-There are few good image viewers in windows that support command line args, and fewer if any that support opening links from command line.
-By default, the image viewer will redirect opening the browser.
-To do the same thing with videos, change `client.linkopen.MPV_PATH` (as shown above) to `""`.
+To preserve the value of BROWSER, write a line in ~/.bashrc like `export BROWSER=chrome` If python detects cygwin (that is, if `sys.platform` is `cygwin`), then linkopen.py assumes Firefox and Chrome if BROWSER is null.

-The comment about symlinking to /usr/local/bin still works.
+There are few good image viewers in windows that support command line arguments, and fewer if any that resolve such paths with HTTP.
+By default, the program will viewer will use the browser through `cygstart`.
+If you'd prefer to do the same with videos, change `client.linkopen.MPV_ARGS` (as shown above) to `[]`.

 [This fork](https://gitgud.io/JJXB/chatango-client/tree/master) has more information